 Debt Funds types in India after Sebi Categorization…

-Types of Debt Funds in India-After Sebi Categorizaation
+Types of Debt Funds in India-After Sebi Categorization

-If you notice above image there are 16 types of Debt Funds as per Sebi’s new Categorization.
+If you notice the above image there are 16 types of Debt Funds as per Sebi’s new Categorization.

-Moreover, you can find word Macaulary Duration is repeated so many times when defining fund type.
+Moreover, you can find word Macaulay Duration is repeated so many times when defining fund type.

 What is Macaulay Duration Meaning in Debt Funds?

-This method assumes present value of all the coupons and Principal Payment in the future.
+This method assumes the present value of all the coupons and Principal Payments in the future.

 Thus the only type of duration quoted is in years only in this method.